-To be eligible for a permanent resident visa the principal applicant in your original residence application must:
+To be eligible for a permanent resident visa (PRV), the principal applicant in your original residence application must:

 If you were not the principal applicant in the original residence application, you normally cannot apply for a permanent resident visa unless you apply at the same time as the principal applicant or later.
 See our immigration instructions for RV1.20 for exceptions to this requirement.